luunguyen97/DPU-TRD-ZCU104/README.md

 ```bash
 source script/dpux1_zcu104.tcl
 ```
+For platform with 2 DPU cores, you can use this tcl [dpux2_zcu104.tcl](Vivado/prj/scripts/dpux2_zcu104.tcl).
 After executing the script, the Vivado IPI block design comes up as shown in the below figure.

 ![Block Design of DPU TRD Project](./doc/5.2.1-1.png)